Building REST services with Spring

 }

-The code is, again, almost the same, however you get to replace all that EntityModel<Employee> creation logic with map(assembler::toModel).
-Thanks to Java 8 method references, it’s super easy to plug it in and simplify your controller.
+The code is, again, almost the same.
+However, you get to replace all that EntityModel<Employee> creation logic with map(assembler::toModel).
+Thanks to Java method references, it is super easy to plug in and simplify your controller.

 A key design goal of Spring HATEOAS is to make it easier to do The Right Thing™.
-In this scenario: adding hypermedia to your service without hard coding a thing.
+In this scenario, that means adding hypermedia to your service without hard coding a thing.

-At this stage, you’ve created a Spring MVC REST controller that actually produces hypermedia-powered content!
-Clients that don’t speak HAL can ignore the extra bits while consuming the pure data.
-Clients that DO speak HAL can navigate your empowered API.
+At this stage, you have created a Spring MVC REST controller that actually produces hypermedia-powered content.
+Clients that do not speak HAL can ignore the extra bits while consuming the pure data.
+Clients that do speak HAL can navigate your empowered API.

 But that is not the only thing needed to build a truly RESTful service with Spring.